-I quickly realized that a dozen other people could look at the same abstract and each would see something different.
-The idea that no other individual could create the same painting I did from the same abstract base filled me with awe.
+Knowing that a dozen other people could look at the same abstract, each seeing something different, and that no other individual would create the same painting from the same underpainting filled me with awe.
 What I saw and teased out of the colorful tangle of marks is a reflection of my vision.
 I see what I see because of who I am.
-Whatever came out of that abstract is every bit a part of me, my personality, my spirit, and the experiences I've had, My unconscious thoughts all manifest on that canvas in a way that speaks to me.
+Whatever came out of that abstract is every bit as part of me, my personality, my spirit, and the experiences I've had.
+My unconscious thoughts all manifest on that canvas in a way that speaks to me.

 After the workshop, I continued to work on my first painting at home.
 I poured all of me into that painting.
-Truthfully I became obsessed with it.
-Sometimes spending 15 hour days over the course of 2 months getting it just right.
+Truthfully, I became obsessed with it.
+Sometimes spending fifteen-hour days over the course of two months getting it just right.
 All in all, I put more than 300 hours into that first intuitive painting.
 Yes, I was new and perhaps slower than a more practiced artist but this painting had me in its grips.
 I later came to understand that I was in a state of flow.

 Throughout the process I was asked "when will it be done?" or "how will you know when it's done?" the best answer I could give was "when it's done" and "I will just know".

-I named that first painting Epiphany because while working on it I felt as if I was coming into my own, and realized this was not only my calling, I had finally found my artistic style.
+I named that first painting "Epiphany" because while working on it I felt as if I was coming into my own, and realized this was not only my calling - I had finally found my artistic style.